 The Thrift Savings Plan is a defined contribution plan for United States civil service employees and retirees as well as for members of the uniformed services.

-The only way to do that is to go into the future, see how things turn out, and then tell you which TSP asset allocation would have been ideal.
+The only way to do that is to go into the future, see how things turn out, and then tell you which TSP allocation would have been ideal.

-Most of these TSP investments strategies should work well if you regularly contribute to your thrift savings plan, ensure you are getting matching if it’s offered, and stick with the same strategy over the long term.
+Most of these TSP allocation strategies should work well if you regularly contribute to your thrift savings plan, ensure you are getting matching if it’s offered, and stick with the same TSP investing strategy over the long term.

 The G fund contains short term U.S. Treasury securities with no exposure to the risk of the bond or stock market

 The F fund is an index of world-wide government, corporate, and mortgage-backed bonds